ciscoheat/haxelow/README.md

 ```

 If your id field is named `_id`, use the method `db._idCol(Person)`, or you can use `db.keyCol(Person, idFieldName)` for any field.

+## In-memory and browser DB

+If you don't pass a filename when creating a `HaxeLow` object, it will be in-memory only.
+For the browser, if you pass a filename, HaxeLow will save the data in localStorage with the same key as the filename.

 ## When to use HaxeLow